YannisZa/GeNSIT/docs/README.md

 | JointTableSIM_NN | 0.014139999635517597 | \_doubly_20%\_cell_constrained          | TotallyConstrained | degree_higher   | [0.9381942749023438] | [0.37765341997146606] |
 | JointTableSIM_NN | 0.14142000675201416  | \_doubly_constrained                    | TotallyConstrained | degree_higher   | [0.6841356754302979] | [0.5531010627746582]  |
 | JointTableSIM_NN | 0.14142000675201416  | \_unconstrained                         | TotallyConstrained | direct_sampling | [29.513639450073242] | [1.7273409366607666]  |

+Processing experimental outputs for uses similar to the ones provided by `plot` and `summarise` commands can also be achieved by following the steps of notebook [Example 2 - Reading outputs](../notebooks/Example%202%20-%20Reading%20outputs.ipynb).

 ## Reproduce